CALL FOR PAPERS/PARTICIPANTS

 - Women grassroots groups and organizations in Asia that are challenging and redefining theology in their own communities and countries

-- Feminist theology of Food and Water
+- Feminist theology of migration and displacement

-- Spirituality of Fasting
+- Spirituality of welcoming strangers

 Mode of Presentation

-Identification of Paper Presenters/Participants
+For Paper Presenters/Participants

 A screening committee will then conduct a blind-review of the abstracts to identify those who could be Paper-Presenters, taking into account the following criteria: relevance to the theme, consideration of the Asian contextual perspective, originality of insight, methodology, and organization of the paper, as well as, representation by country.
 In terms of methodology, dialogue with feminist theories and other disciplines (i.e. sociology, gender studies, peace studies, race and ethnicity, postcolonial and development studies, human rights, international relations, and so on) with theology is highly encouraged.